 What Can You Drink During Intermittent Fasting?

-Intermittent fasting has become a popular method for those looking to reap certain health benefits without having to count calories or follow a specific meal plan.
-IF allows for flexibility within your dietary choices, however, it’s important that you maintain your fasting state during your designated fasting windows.
+Intermittent fasting offers many health benefits without the restrictions of counting calories or following a specific meal plan.
+IF actually allows for flexibility when it comes to dietary choices and eating habits as long as you maintain a fasting state during designated fasting windows.

 - Yes to zero-calorie and zero-sugar beverages

-There are some people that choose to follow a dry fasting plan either for health or religious reasons, therefore beverages are not consumed during the fasting windows on these plans.
+If you follow a dry fasting plan, either for health or religious reasons, beverages cannot be consumed during your fasting windows.

 Staying adequately hydrated is important to support many functions of the body including: